aishakarigar/TheCodeLores/comics/002-exception-handling/index.md

 ## 🧩 Lesson

-When a program attempts to divide by zero, it triggers a **runtime exception** — an error that occurs *while the code is running*.
+When a program attempts to divide by zero, it triggers a runtime exception — an error that occurs while the code is running.

-To prevent a crash, we use **exception handling**:
+To prevent a crash, we use exception handling:

-* `try–catch` in Java / C++
+try–catch in Java / C++

-* `try–except` in Python
+try–except in Python

-This lets the program recover gracefully instead of crashing mid-run.
+When the risky code inside try fails, control jumps to the catch block, letting you handle the error — print a message, skip a step, or log it safely — instead of letting the program crash mid-run.

+Think of it as giving your code a parachute — it still falls, but lands safely. 🪂

 ---